GSA/idmanagement.gov/_university/pacs101.md

 ## Planning
 - Identify all stakeholders upfront, including an Executive Sponsor.
-- Designate staff to fill key roles, such as architects, engineers, and operators.
+- Designate staff, such as architects, engineers, and operators, to fill key roles.
 - Engage CIO/CISO representatives early. _Remember: A PACS is an IT system._
 - As an IT system, a PACS must complete Certification and Accreditation and obtain an Authority to Operate before connecting to the network.
 - Create, maintain, and share an integrated master schedule that presents project phases, tasks, resources, and dependencies.
-- Establish a PACS component lifecycle management plan to help estimate hardware and software upgrades over the life of the system.
+- Establish a PACS component lifecycle management plan to help estimate hardware and software upgrades over the system's lifetime.
 - Build the cost of software licensing and system sustainment into your project budget.
 - Work with facility engineers to identify constraints specific to your workplace, such as mandatory construction requirements.
 These constraints may limit solution offerings.
-- Consider the impact on the federal facility population when modernizing PACS assets, especially if your agency is moving toward FICAM-compliant PACS.
+- When modernizing PACS assets, consider the impact on the federal facility population, especially if your agency is moving toward FICAM-compliant PACS.
 - Plan a standardized deployment strategy across locations.
 - Remember that legacy system hardware, such as credential readers, may not support FICAM-compliant modes of operation.
 (FICAM Mode implies using PKI-based authentication mechanisms and online identity validation.)
-Review your system hardware capabilities after identifying desired authentication mechanisms to determine if upgrades are necessary.
+After identifying desired authentication mechanisms, review your system hardware capabilities to determine if upgrades are necessary.
 - Use legacy credentials and non-FICAM compliant modes of operation *only* in a migration strategy, not as the end state.
 - Retire and phase out secondary, legacy credentials.
-- Use your agency Identity Management System as the authoritative source for all user records in the PACS.
+- Use your agency's Identity Management System as the authoritative source for all user records in the PACS.
-- Recall that some PACS allow assignment of user access levels at the time of credential registration.
+- Recall that some PACS allows the assignment of user access levels at the time of credential registration.
 Plan the method of assignment before provisioning/registration.
 - Avoid acts of “omission” that create noncompliance.
 For example, procuring products listed on the Approved Products List (APL) but not correctly enabling FICAM Mode.
-- Use a risk-based approach when selecting appropriate PIV authentication mechanisms for physical access to federal government buildings and facilities, regardless of whether they are leased or government-owned.
+- Use a risk-based approach when selecting appropriate PIV authentication mechanisms for physical access to federal government buildings and facilities, whether leased or government-owned.
 - Remember that access points should not rely solely on an authentication mechanism that requires optional card features, as these features might not be available on all user-population cards (for example, on-card biometric comparison).
-- Plan the PACS to meet the needs of the operating environment (for example, do not require three-factor authentication when only one factor is needed).
+- Plan the PACS to meet the operating environment's needs (e.g., do not require three-factor authentication when only one factor is needed).
 - Understand that PKI is the foundation for high-assurance PACS implementations.